GavinHome/flying-redux/README.md

 <!-- TODO: List prerequisites and provide or point to information on how to
 start using the package. -->

-There are three steps to use the counter as an example:
+There are five steps to use the counter as an example:

 > 0. Add flutter_redux package